 Read on to learn how to save water in areas around your house (be sure to check out our tips for the kitchen and bathroom), and take our Water Footprint Calculator to find out how much water you use directly and indirectly each day.

-- Only use your washing machine when it’s completely full.
+- Use your washing machine only when it’s full.

-- If you can, dry your clothes on a drying rack or a clothes line.
-Remember, saving energy saves water too because it takes a lot of water to create electricity.
+- Dry your clothes on a drying rack or a clothes line.
+When you save energy, you also save water because it takes a lot of water to produce conventional electricity.

-- If you're building a new house, or re-doing the plumbing in your old house, consider setting up a greywater system.
-These systems allow you to re-use the water from your sinks, laundry machine and dishwasher for watering plants and flushing toilets.
+- Building a new house or re-doing the plumbing in an existing house?
+Consider installing a greywater system.
+These systems allow you to re-use the water from your sinks, washing machine and dishwasher for flushing toilets and watering plants outside.

 Did You Know?

 All of the water that flows into our homes is good enough to drink.
 That’s right – the water in your toilet, washing machine, hose and faucet all comes from the same place, and it’s all been treated and tested to be clean and safe for human consumption.
 The next time you turn on the tap, flush the toilet or run a household appliance, remember that all the water you use is precious.
 Do your best to use it sparingly.